ClickHouse/clickhouse-docs/docs/en/use-cases/observability/schema-design.md

 FROM geoip_url
 ```

 In order to perform low-latency IP lookups in ClickHouse, we'll leverage dictionaries to store key -> attributes mapping for our GeoIP data in-memory.
 ClickHouse provides an `ip_trie` [dictionary structure](/en/sql-reference/dictionaries#ip_trie) to map our network prefixes (CIDR blocks) to coordinates and country codes.
-The following specifies a dictionary using this layout and the above table as the source.
+The following query specifies a dictionary using this layout and the above table as the source.

 ```sql
 CREATE DICTIONARY ip_trie (